pscally1005/pscally1005.github.io/_posts/draft/2026-09-02-no-nut-fudge-bars.markdown

   We are using the former here <i><a href='https://amzn.to/3Sg1Z7p'>pure granulated monk fruit</a></i> (<a href='https://amzn.to/3SqwsMO'>monk fruit</a> only), not the latter <i>regular <a href='https://amzn.to/4ceFnvP'>granulated monk fruit</a></i> (<a href='https://amzn.to/4lkg3Hr'>erythritol</a> + <a href='https://amzn.to/3SqwsMO'>monk fruit</a>).
 Please do not confuse these.

 - As my <a href='/misc/olive-oil'>oil</a> of choice in the <a href='/recipes/pea-butter'>Pea Butter</a>, I'm going with <a href='/misc/nuts#coconut'>virgin coconut oil</a> to match the <a href='/misc/nuts#coconut'>coconut oil</a> already being used in the fudge filling.

+- Normally I'd do a full batch in a <a href='https://amzn.to/3YY2H9q'>9" square baking pan</a>, but today I'm doing a 1/4 batch in a <a href='https://amzn.to/4qQYEc4'>5.5 x 3.3"</a> container.
 ---